 Ironically, the day I choose to test out Summit to Eat freeze-dried meals was on my birthday camping trip to the Peak District National Park.
 Not quite the 3-course meal that you might associate with a birthday treat, haha but I like to be different!

-Summit to Eat Freeze-dried Food
+Summit to Eat Freeze-dried Food review

 Who are ‘Summit to Eat’?